shan-emacs/emacs-packages-mirrors/melpa/folding-readme.txt

         hideshow.el
      o  Organizing large blocks - use folding.el o  For text, `outline-mode' is more non-intrusive than folding.
-        Look at Emacs NEWS file (`C-x' `n') and you can see beatifully laid content.
+        Look at Emacs NEWS file (`C-x' `n') and you can see beautifully laid out content.

  Tutorial